 St Peter’s Cathedral

-This Regensburg cathedral is considered the ultimate example of German Gothic art.
-The cathedral has been completely preserved and there’s enough to look at to keep you occupied for hours.
+This cathedral is considered the ultimate example of German Gothic art.
+The Regensburg attraction has been completely preserved and there’s enough to look at to keep you occupied for hours.

 It’s home to one of the most complete sets of stained glass of any church in Germany.
 On top of that, it boasts an impressive silver altar by the Renaissance master sculptor Peter Vischer the Elder.